Rufus For Real

 • White wine vinegar — brightens and sharpens the flavors

-• Fresh parsley — herby freshness
+• Fresh parsley — light, herby freshness

 • Salt & pepper — season to taste